 Why You Should not Remove the Posts Dates at all from Your Blog/Website

 In as much as blogs publishing evergreen articles do better with last updated dates or no date shown, some blogs especially those on the News niche should forget about it.
 I call these articles perishable articles as people stop surfing for them after a few days of publishing.
-News readers always want to know how recent a news is and always lookout for the date before clicking through search engines and removing the publishing dates on your blog would do more damage than good to your blog traffic through search engines.
+News readers always want to know how recent a news is and always lookout for the date before clicking and removing the publishing dates on your blog would do more damage than good to your blog on search engines.
 Also, Instead of editing an old news article to show the last updated date, every new update on the news/information should be published in a fresh post as the date of a news post shows when an event likely held.